 Next, bring the sliced carrots into a large mixing bowl.

-Then add melted butter, salt, minced garlic and that sticky, gooey honey to the carrots.
+Then pour melted butter, salt, minced garlic and that sticky, gooey honey to the carrots.

-Toss to combine everything so that carrots are coated in that honey garlic sauce.
+Toss or stir to combine everything so that carrots are coated in that honey garlic sauce.

 This recipe calls for just enough to get carrots sticky and flavorful without being overpowering.